Jonatanortiz2/Johnny-Test/How To Use My Lib.md

 ```

 ## Changing Theme Colors
-If you want to make a custom theme from inside the UI, add this code in your UI in a section.
+Add this code to your UI in a section if you want to create a custom theme from within the user interface.
 ```lua
 for Index, CurrentColor in next, Library:ReturnTheme() do
     ColorSection:CreateColorpicker(Index, CurrentColor, 0.25, function(Color)